chinamike65/hugo-tuolesi/content/book3/book3en.md

 The fate is to take medicine, see a doctor in time, and pay more attention in life.

-If there is no healthy cause, and your health is not good, no matter how good a doctor is, they may not be able to cure you.
+If there is no healthy cause, and your health is not good, no matter how good the doctor is, they may not be able to cure you.

 The good and bad karma created by the continuous circulation of predestination has not yet arrived.
 Those who hold a mind-only view believe that it is hidden in the alaya consciousness and will not disappear on its own, but will always wait for the appearance of karma.

 The Madhyamika school believes that the nature of karma is that it is not corrupt, that it is not preserved in the alaya consciousness, and that it cannot be destroyed.

-Yuecheng Bodhisattva said in "Entering the Middle Treatise":
+Yuecheng Bodhisattva said in "Entering the Middle Way":

 The self-nature of causation is not inherently corrupt, and it is possible to do it without relying on store-consciousness.
 Some karma has been destroyed over many lifetimes, and its consequences will still be produced.

-It means that even if the big karma is destroyed, the small karma remains, after many reincarnations, the retribution will still appear.
+It means that even if the big karma is destroyed, the small karma remains, after many rebirths, the retribution will still appear.

 323

-No matter how much good or bad karma, it will not destroy itself.
+No matter how good or bad the karma is, it will not destroy itself.

 We put our palms together in front of Buddhas and Bodhisattvas today.
-Although it is only a small gesture, no matter how many times we are reincarnated, as long as the condition is met, the result of liberation will be ripe.
+Although it is only a small gesture, no matter how many times we are reborn, as long as the condition is met, the result of liberation will be ripe.

-There is a way to delay the appearance of bad karma, which is to prevent the karma of bad karma, so as to prolong the germination of the seeds of bad karma and produce results.
+There is a way to delay the appearance of bad karma, which is to prevent the growth of bad karma, so as to prolong the germination of the seeds of bad karma and produce results.

 It's like putting a seed in a dry place and blocking the connection between water and soil, it won't germinate.

 For example, the cause of health is to save the lives of all sentient beings, so we release more animals and help a variety of good causes.

-However, we don’t know how much killing karma we have done before.
+However, we don’t know how much killing we have done before.
 Therefore, in order to delay the evil retribution of illness, we must pay more attention to the conditions that affect our health while planting good causes.

 For example, do not eat unclean things, do not go to disease-prone areas, and do not go to places where the soil and water are unacceptable.
 Take medicine when it is time to take medicine.